safesoftware/FMETraining/TemplatesForTipsAndExercises.md

 <tr>
 <td style="border: 1px solid darkorange">
 <span style="font-family:serif; font-style:italic; font-size:larger">
-This is text as spoken by a person from the city of Interopolis
+This is text as spoken by a person from the city of Interopolis (usually the FME Lizard)
 <br>It uses a font awesome icon (this won't show in PDF)
 <br>The text is a serif font, italic.
 <br>It is in a table with an orange border